-The human papillomavirus (HPV) is the most common sexually transmitted infection.
-Many people have HPV but may not know it.
-In most people, the virus is dormant.
-That means HPV is not active in the body.
+The human papillomavirus (HPV) is the most common virus that is sexually transmitted (you can get when you have sex).
+Many people have HPV but don’t know it.
+In most people, the virus is not active in the body.

-Having anal sex is one of the known predisposing factors of anal cancer for both men and women.
+Having anal sex is a risk factor linked to anal cancer.
 The disease is more common in men who have sex with men.

-Smoking cigarettes increases your risk for many types of cancer, including anal cancer.
-If you are currently a smoker, it is never too late to quit.
+Smoking cigarettes raises your risk for many types of cancer, including anal cancer.
+If you smoke, it’s never too late to quit.
 Learn how MSK’s Tobacco Treatment Program can help.

-You can lower your chances of developing anal cancer if you:
+You can lower your chances of getting anal cancer if you:

-- Don’t smoke, or stop immediately if you currently smoke.
+- Don’t smoke, or stop now if you do smoke.